ianhoffman/interpret_z/README.md

 ```

 If you are going to use this interpreter, just avoid these sorts of statements.
-Given the limited nature of the sort of programming people tend to do in
+Given the limited nature of the programming people tend to do in
 Zephyr, it shouldn't be hard.

 For more examples of this bug, see `test_boolean_statements` in `tests/test_interpreter.py`.